Schrödinger, Inc. (SDGR): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-February 5, 2020 Initial Public Offering (IPO) Raised $232.2 million, providing capital for growth and development.
+Feb 2020 Initial Public Offering (IPO) on Nasdaq.
+Raised $232.2 million, providing significant capital for R&D and internal drug pipeline development.

 Schrödinger, Inc. (SDGR) Ownership Structure